aaronamoso/Finance-Splitter/LearningPath.md

 15. The href on the index.html was incorrect therefore everytime the buttons were clicked, it directed users to the raw and not styled index css/homepage.

 16. Will continue on creating the wireframe since registration is done.
 Will clean up the overall UX for the mobile version.

+17. New plan: I will change the whole layout to be more readable and eye catching.
+For portofolio sake and since I applied to many jobs.